AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/powerapps/powerapps.md

-      "environmentType": "Default", // The type of the environment that the Power App belongs to "environmentHasSecurityGroup": false, // Indicates whether the environment has a security group attached "creatorDepartment": "01", // The department of the Power App creator "creatorDisplayName": "Camilla Test", // The display name of the Power App creator "connectorTier": "Standard", // The tier of the connector being used in the Power App "withBusinessContextRequest": false, // Indicates if the Power App has business context requested via EnPower "withBusinessContextResponse": false, // Indicates if the Power App has responded EnPower’s business context request
+      "environmentType": "Default", // The type of the environment that the Power App belongs to "environmentHasSecurityGroup": false, // Indicates whether the environment has a security group attached "creatorDepartment": "01", // The department of the Power App creator "creatorDisplayName": "Sample User", // The display name of the Power App creator "creatorCountry": "", // The country of the creator of the Power App "creatorId": "", // The ID of the creator of the Power App "creatorJobTitle": "", // The job title of the creator of the Power App "lastActivityDate": "", // The latest app activity date "connectorTier": "Standard", // The tier of the connector being used in the Power App "withBusinessContextRequest": false, // Indicates if the Power App has business context requested via EnPower "withBusinessContextResponse": false, // Indicates if the Power App has responded EnPower’s business context request